stormentt/zpass-client/README.md

 ### Authentication
 Every request to the [zpass-server](github.com/stormentt/zpass-server) must be authenticated.
-Requests are authenticated using SHA512-HMAC with the devi
+Requests are authenticated using SHA512-HMAC with the device authentication key as the symmetric key.

-### Encryption & Authentication keys
+### Encryption vs Device keys
+Every user has an encryption key that is used solely for encrypting/decrypting passwords & files.
+This is distinct from the device keys, which a user will have multiple of.
+Device keys are used solely to authenticate each device to the zpass-server.

 ### Keyvault
-The keyvault is an encrypted storage object used to keep your
+The keyvault is an encrypted storage object used to keep your device keys & encryption keys secure.
+It is encrypted with a seperate master password that you enter every time you use the client.

 ## Installing
 ```
 go get -u github.com/stormentt/zpass-client
 ```
+I actually haven't "tested" installing it yet.

 ## Usage
 Create a file ~/zpass-client.yaml with an example config: